Pan-Indianism

-Pan-Indianism is a philosophical and political approach promoting unity, and to some extent cultural homogenization, among different Indigenous groups in the Americas regardless of tribal distinctions and cultural differences.
+Pan-Indianism is a philosophical and political approach promoting unity and, to some extent, cultural homogenization among different Indigenous groups in the Americas regardless of tribal distinctions and cultural differences.

-This approach to political organizing is primarily associated with Native Americans organizing for social justice and cultural revitalization in the Continental United States, but has spread to some other Indigenous communities as well, especially in Canada.
-Inuit and Métis people may consider themselves part of the broader, pan-Aboriginal community, or some variation thereof.
-Some academics have also used the term pan-Amerindianism to distinguish from other peoples known as "Indians".
-Some pan-Indian organizations seek to pool the resources of Indigenous groups in order to protect the interests of Native peoples across the world.
+This approach to political organizing is primarily associated with Native Americans organizing for social justice and cultural revitalization in the Continental United States but has spread to some other Indigenous communities as well, especially in Canada.
+Inuit and Métis people may consider themselves part of the broader pan-Aboriginal community or some variation thereof.
+Some academics have also used the term pan-Amerindianism to distinguish from other peoples known as "Indians."
+Some pan-Indian organizations seek to pool the resources of Native groups to protect the interests of indigenous peoples across the world.

 Early history

+Tecumseh's Confederacy is considered to be an early example of Pan-Indianism.
+As a confederation founded on the premise of indigenous unity against American expansionism, it united many of the tribes of the Great Lakes region.
+At the meeting between Tecumseh and then governor of the Indiana Territory, William Henry Harrison at Vincennes, Tecumseh called for collective ownership of land, arguing that the land belonged to everyone.

-In 1912 members of the Creek, Choctaw, Cherokee, and Chickasaw tribes, united by their opposition to Allotment, formed the Four Mothers Society for collective political action.
-Also in 1912, the Alaskan Native Brotherhood and Sisterhood came together, centering on their shared interest of the protection of Native resources.
+In 1912, members of the Creek, Choctaw, Cherokee, and Chickasaw tribes, united by their opposition to Allotment, formed the Four Mothers Society for collective political action.
+Also, in 1912, the Alaskan Native Brotherhood and Sisterhood came together, centering on their shared interest in protecting Native resources.
 In 1934, Congress passed the Indian Reorganization Act, which reversed assimilation and allotment policies.
 This act granted "legal sanction to tribal landholdings; returned unsold allotted lands to tribes; made provisions for the purchase of new lands; encouraged tribal constitutions, systems of justice, and business corporations; expanded educational opportunities through new facilities and loans ...; advocated the hiring of Indians by the Office of Indian Affairs ...; extended the Indian Trust Status; and granted Indians Religious Freedom."